Guide: Initial git setup and mycode repo

 Step 2: Create SSH key and add to GitHub account

-To streamline interacting with GitHub, you'll need to add an SSH key on your GitHub account.
+To streamline interacting with GitHub, you'll add an SSH key to your GitHub account.
 An SSH key authenticates your identity.
-To create an SSH key, enter the following command in your shell:
+To create an SSH key, enter the following command in your terminal:

 $ ssh-keygen -t rsa -b 4096 -C "<your_email>"

-After you press enter, you'll be prompted to choose a filename in which to save your key.
+It will prompt you to choose a filename in which to save your key.
 Accept the default by pressing enter.
 Next, you'll be prompted to enter a passphrase for a key.
 If you want no passphrase, press enter.
 Otherwise, enter your passphrase.
 If you choose to add a passphrase, you must enter that passphrase each time you push to or pull from GitHub .

 Check: confirm the key was created